google/WebFundamentals/src/site/getting-started/your-first-multi-screen-site/content.markdown

   <img  class="g-wide--2 g-wide--last g-medium--half g--last" src="images/wideviewport.png" alt="Wide Viewport IA">
 </div>

-This can be converted easily in to the rough sections of a skeleton page that we will use for the rest of this project.
+This can be converted easily into the rough sections of a skeleton page that we will use for the rest of this project.

 {% include_code _code/addstructure.html structure %}